 What does artificial intelligence mean in 2018?
 No longer the realm of just science fiction AI is a reality, impacting manufacturing, computing, and each day of our personal and professional interactions.
+This machine learning bootcamp would be of use to anyone hoping to pursue a career in the AI industry.

 The technology news can’t get enough of the way that robotics and other innovations are helping to guide how things are made, safety, and how people and organizations make decisions.
 Here’s a deeper look at artificial intelligence now: what’s different.